 The annual average number of days over 35 degrees Celsius in Gladstone has more than doubled since the mid-20th century.
 CSIRO and the Bureau of Meteorology project further increases, with the number of extreme heat days to triple by 2070 – and these projections appear optimistic.
 Extreme heat will have profound effects on human health, industries and ecosystems.

 Climate & Energy Program

-The Australia Institute commissioned ReachTEL to poll the federal seats of Mayo (766 respondents) on the evening of Wednesday 25 July.
+The Australia Institute commissioned ReachTEL to poll the federal seat of Hume (690 respondents) on the evening of 10 September.

 Over 50 scientists and experts, including former Australian of the Year Professor Fiona Stanley AC, Carmen Lawrence, former Premier of WA, Professor Peter Newman AO, WA’s 2018 Scientist of the Year, and Ian Dunlop, former Chairman of the Australian Coal Association and Shell executive, are urging the Western Australian Government to permanently ban fracking in the state.

 The call comes in an open letter ahead of the release of the final report by the Western Australia Independent Scientific Panel Inquiry into Hydraulic Fracture Stimulation.

 Full text of open letter and list of signatories below.

 Dear Premier and Ministers of the Government of Western Australia --

 Unconventional oil and gas development in Western Australia should not go ahead under any circumstances.

 The consequences of global warming are already extremely serious; including loss of human life, extreme weather, destruction of natural ecosystems and property damage.